A Village Murder by Frances Evesham is a cozy and comforting English murder mystery.

 The story itself moves along at a good pace with some surprises along the way.
 There are some interludes, for example with Adam and Imogen hosting a charity concert for Maria.
 It ends in the traditional way, with the suspects in a room together while Adam and Imogen talk us through it until the murderer is revealed.
 I thought I had guessed who the murderer would be, but it turns out that there were a lot of red herrings!

 This was a really fun read — I enjoyed it and would love to read more from Adam and Imogen (and Harley!).
-They made a great team and I’d love to read their future adventures!
+They made a great team!

 The blurb for A Village Murder